The Next Phase of Manufacturing

 Makers is a fascinating, inspiring description of what is happening today at the cutting edge of manufacturing and technology.

-To receive free book reviews each week, sign up for our free Executive Book Alert Newsletter
+To receive more free book reviews every month, sign up for our free Executive Book Alert Newsletter